wavescholar/ProjectFiles/LabBook.md

 ----042314----
 Started to read "The C++ Programming Language", 4th Edition [Bjarne Stroustrup].
 This is the third time I've read the book.
 This version covers C++11, the first major revision since 98.

-Blogged on the subjcet of cleaning up Git repository after a failed commit due to large files size.
+Blogged on the subject of cleaning up Git repository after a failed commit due to large files size.

 ----042414----
 Investigated the presence of ANN in SpectralAnalysis.
 I have build the library but it is not integrated with the DiffusionMaps package.
 Mauro relayed to me that the CoverTree implementation had a bug and that is was fixed by one of his students.
 I am not sure if I have that version or not.